When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 Conclusion

-Considering the challenges you may encounter with REAPER, it is still a formidable DAW to consider.
-However, at $60 for a personal license, you can use REAPER as a way to get used to professional-grade DAWs before switching to more expensive recording software in the market today.
+However, even at $60 for a personal license, and the limitation of only a few virtual instruments, REAPER is a great way to get used to a professional-grade DAWs before switching to more expensive recording software that may better suit your individual needs.

 Should you decide to get a license for REAPER, you have the option between a discounted license, which works for personal use, and a commercial license, which is for those making money from using REAPER.